 Umm.. droughts?

-Why was there no difference in mass/lipids for chronic?
+Quality vs quantity or, why was there no difference in mass/lipids for chronic?

 Potential compensation by increasing diet intake, but overall low diet quality will result in lower health.

+Reduction in ‘quality’ not just quantity.
+My RSOS paper and some other papers have pointed at things like micronutrients as important factors for immunity.
+SO while that wouldn’t affect weight or lipids it could affect immune responses (this then links to III well)

 Discussion of genes-of-interest expression